4 week Sri Lanka itinerary: Ultimate travel guide for 2024

 If you do want to go whale watching in Mirissa, please be sure to do your research.
 Book your trip with an ethical company that treats marine life with respect.

-Check that the company that stays a safe distance from whales and dolphins and switches off the boat engines when approaching the animals.
+Check that the company stays a safe distance from whales and dolphins and switches off the boat engines when approaching the animals.

 Secret Beach Mirissa